MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltquerydirectoryfile.md

 The final call to **FltQueryDirectoryFile** returns an empty output buffer and reports an appropriate status value such as STATUS_NO_MORE_FILES.

-<div class="alert"><b>Note</b>    When <b>FltQueryDirectoryFile</b> is called multiple times on the same directory, it is possible that the number of entries for which information is returned will be less than expected.
-This is because the set of entries to be included in the directory scan is fixed on the first call to <b>FltQueryDirectoryFile</b>.
-In subsequent calls, <b>FltQueryDirectoryFile</b> resumes the directory scan wherever it left off in this same enumeration.
-However, between calls to <b>FltQueryDirectoryFile</b>, the actual directory entries can change so that they are no longer in sync with the original enumeration.</div>
+> [!NOTE]
-<div> </div>
+> When **FltQueryDirectoryFile** is called multiple times on the same directory, it is possible that the number of entries for which information is returned will be less than expected.
+This is because the set of entries to be included in the directory scan is fixed on the first call to **FltQueryDirectoryFile**.
+In subsequent calls, **FltQueryDirectoryFile** resumes the directory scan wherever it left off in this same enumeration.
+However, between calls to **FltQueryDirectoryFile**, the actual directory entries can change so that they are no longer in sync with the original enumeration.

 **FltQueryDirectoryFile** returns zero in any member of a FILE_*XXX*_INFORMATION structure that is not supported by the file system.

-For information about other file information query routines, see <a href="/windows-hardware/drivers/ddi/index">File Objects</a>.
+For information about other file information query routines, see [File Objects](/windows-hardware/drivers/ddi/index).

 Callers of **FltQueryDirectoryFile** must be running at IRQL = PASSIVE_LEVEL and with APCs enabled.
-For more information, see <a href="/windows-hardware/drivers/kernel/disabling-apcs">Disabling APCs</a>.
+For more information, see [Disabling APCs](/windows-hardware/drivers/kernel/disabling-apcs).

 ## -see-also